Find & Fix Broken Links in Excel – Cloud Spreadsheet Link Checker

 Automatically detect broken links in Excel files.
 Our API scans specified ranges for broken external references, invalid formulas, and missing data sources.
 Supports remote spreadsheet auditing, automated quality checks, and integration with cloud storage providers.
 RESTful API for enterprise workflow automation.

-API Endpoint
+Web API

-PUT http://api.aspose.cloud/v4.0/cells/search/broken-links
+PUT https://api.aspose.cloud/v4.0/cells/search/broken-links

-Request Parameters:
+Request Parameters

-| Parameter Name | Type | Path/Query String/HTTPBody | Description |
+| Parameter Name | Type | Location | Description |

 |---|---|---|---|

-| Spreadsheet | File | FormData | Required.
-The Excel workbook file (.xlsx, .xls, etc.) to be analyzed.
-Upload via multipart form-data. |
+| Spreadsheet | File | FormData (multipart) | Required.
+The Excel workbook file (.xlsx, .xls, etc.) to be analyzed. |

 | worksheet | String | Query | Optional.
-The name of the specific worksheet to analyze.
-If omitted, the first worksheet is used by default. |
+The name of the worksheet to analyse.
+If omitted, the first worksheet is used. |

 | cellArea | String | Query | Optional.
-The target cell range for analysis in A1 notation (e.g., B2:D10).
-If not specified, the entire used range of the worksheet is analyzed. |
+Target cell range in A1 notation (e.g., B2:D10).
+If not specified, the entire used range is analysed. |

 | region | String | Query | Optional.
-The locale setting (e.g., en-GB) to apply during analysis, which may affect the interpretation of date, number, or currency formats. |
+Locale setting (e.g., en‑GB) that may affect date, number, or currency interpretation. |

 | password | String | Query | Optional.
-The decryption password required to open a password-protected spreadsheet.
-Leave empty if the file is not encrypted. |
+Password for encrypted workbooks.
+Leave empty if the file is not protected. |

 Response